-AllieCat Art and Cosplay shared this great tutorial on how to acheive the look of her painted armor for her Lieutenant Allison Jakes from Privateer Press: Warmachine which you can see the build gallery of here.
+AllieCat Art and Cosplay shared this great tutorial on how to achieve the look of her painted armor for her Lieutenant Allison Jakes from Privateer Press: Warmachine which you can see the build gallery of here.

 What I used:

 Createx Airbrush Paints

 *I mixed the Createx and P3 together for the perfect shades of Cygnar Blue/Yellows